Balance and Fall Prevention in Community-Dwelling Older Adults Professional Credential

 APTA or Non-member: $1,300

-Upon completion of this series the participant will be able to:
+Upon completion of this series participants will be able to:

 - Analyze multi-factorial screening results to determine relative fall risk level and appropriate follow-up care in primary, secondary, and tertiary prevention situations.